Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 ## Packages / Dependecies Installed

-- Cloudinary - Cloudinary was used to store images online as apposed to statically
+- Cloudinary - Cloudinary was used to store images online as opposed to statically

 - Django Allauth - Django Allauth has been used to handle user authentication

-- Django Crispy Form - Django Crispy Form has helped with the rendering froms
+- Django Crispy Form - Django Crispy Form has helped with the rendering forms

-- Gunicorn - Gunicorn has been used as Python WSGI HTTP Server for UNIX to support the deployment of Django application.
+- Gunicorn - Gunicorn has been used as Python WSGI HTTP Server for UNIX to support the deployment of Django applications.

 - Summernote - Summernote was implemented as a WYSIWYG editor.